craftercms/docs/source/by-role/developer/composable/extensions/resources/plugin-dashboard-example.rst

 Let's take a look at an example of creating a Dashboard plugin in Studio using a project called ``My Editorial`` created using the **Website Editorial** blueprint.

 #.
 The first thing we have to do is to create the folder structure where we will be placing the JS file for our dashboard plugin.
-We'll follow the convention listed in :ref:`newIa-ui-plugin-directory-structure`.
+We'll follow the convention listed in :ref:`ui-plugin-directory-structure`.
 For our example, CATEGORY is ``dashboard`` and the NAME is ``test-dashboard``

    In a local folder, create the descriptor file for your plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.exampletoolbar``, then create the following folder structure: